The impact of non-Gaussianity when searching for Primordial Black Holes with LISA: PBH prospects for LISA

 As is evident from Fig.~\ref{fig:ConsFpbh}, the prospective sensitivity to SIGW implies nearly vertical sensitivity contours in the PBH parameter space.
 In the absence of significant primordial NG, any conceivable amount of PBHs in the asteroid-mass window would imply a detection of a SIGW by LISA.
 A non-detection, on the other hand, would exclude the existence of even a single PBH within the Hubble volume.

-Such prospective constraints can be relaxed when $f_{\rm NL}$ sufficiently large, allowing PBHs with masses $\sim 10^{-7} M_\odot$ to remain viable in the case of non-detection of a SIGW by LISA.
-This mass range could be probed by future interferometers such as the Einstein Telescope (ET)~\cite{Pujolas:2021yaw,Branchesi:2023mws,Franciolini:2023opt}.
+Such prospective constraints can be relaxed when $f_{\rm NL}$ sufficiently large, allowing PBHs up to masses $\sim 10^{-9} M_\odot$ ($\sim 10^{-10} M_\odot$) with $f_{\rm NL}=5$ (50) to remain viable in the case of non-detection of a SIGW by LISA.
+In absence of NGs, the constraints are limited at masses $\sim 10^{-7} M_\odot$.
+A mass range that could be probed by future interferometers such as the Einstein Telescope (ET)~\cite{Pujolas:2021yaw,Branchesi:2023mws,Franciolini:2023opt}.

 This behaviour can be understood from Fig.~\ref{fig:LISA_NG}.
 In the absence of astrophysical foregrounds, the projected upper bounds on the scalar power spectrum amplitude are nearly degenerate for all $f_{\rm NL}$ considered, except in the low- and high-frequency tails, where deviations become noticeable for large NGs ($f_{\rm NL} \gtrsim 50$).
 Conversely, the amplitude required to reach $f_{\rm PBH} \simeq 1$ decreases monotonically with increasing $f_{\rm NL}$.
 This results in a narrowing of the allowed parameter space at large $f_{\rm NL}$, effectively reopening the PBH window in the asteroid-mass regime only when NG is large enough.
 Additionally, while SIGWs are sensitive to $|f_{\rm NL}|$ due to their quadratic dependence, PBH formation exhibits a strong dependence on the sign of $f_{\rm NL}$.
 Consequently, in Fig.~\ref{fig:ConsFpbh} we restrict our analysis to the positive $f_{\rm NL}$ cases, as negative NG only leads to more stringent bounds.